They moved into the first corridor between two rows of warped containers, and the dungeon started talking to them immediately.

 The body crashed between them.

-Park didn't look at him.
+Park did not look at him.

 "You backpedal when surprised."